-He told the boss he couldn’t do the trip because he hasn’t been feeling well.
-That’s likely true, because the real issue is he’s afraid to be away from his wife.
+He told the boss he couldn’t do the trip because he’s not feeling well.
+The real issue is he’s afraid to be away from his wife.
 What he, and you, may not know about adult separation anxiety disorder…

 Imagine constantly being afraid that horrible things will happen to those you love the most: spouse, partner, children, etc.

 And he isn’t alone.
-Some 7% of the population has had a go with adult separation anxiety disorder.
+Some 7% of the population have had a go with adult separation anxiety disorder.

 What you may not know…